alltechdev/DensityScalerKotlin/README.md

 ## 💡 Pro Tips

-1. **Try the sample app**: The included sample app has an interactive simulator that lets you resize the UI in real-time!
+1. **Try the sample app first**: Build and run `SampleApp/` to see the interactive density changer in action - it's the best way to understand what this library does!
+2. **Start with normal density**: Most modern phones and tablets work perfectly at 100% (no scaling).
+Only scale down if you specifically need more content on screen.
+3. **Test interactively**: Use the sample app's live resizer to find the perfect scale factor before hardcoding it
-2. **Use adaptive scaling**: Let the library automatically optimize for different devices (enabled by default)
+4. **Use adaptive scaling**: Let the library automatically optimize for different devices (enabled by default)
-3. **Start with 100%**: Normal phones and tablets work great at standard density (no scaling needed)
-4. **Use Kotlin version**: More maintainable and modern with better inline documentation
+5. **Use Kotlin version**: More maintainable and modern with better inline documentation
-5. **Backup your APK**: When modifying existing APKs, always keep the original
+6. **Backup your APK**: When modifying existing APKs, always keep the original
-6. **Check logs**: Look for "DensityConfiguration" logs to verify scaling is applied
+7. **Check logs**: Look for "DensityConfiguration" logs to verify scaling is applied

 ---